Download and Respond to RFQs

 Respond from Avinode Web UI via chat deep-link

-Responding to chat messages via a deep-link provided in the API response body is possible when reading a buyer message.
-By calling on the "viewInAvinode" deep-link within the chat message response body, your system user will be taken directly to the particular chat message within the Avinode Web UI via a new browser window.
+deep-link within the chat message response body, your system user will be taken directly to the particular chat message within the Avinode Web UI via a new browser window.

 Canceled trip

-A buyer has the possibility to cancel a trip.
-The operator will then be notified that the RFQ has been updated/canceled.
+at the bottom of the response will be set to true.
+Note!
 A canceled request cannot be responded to, so this should be highlighted to the user, saving them from quoting trips that are no longer valid.

 Data model